cindyngo44/CEN3031/InstructionsToRun.md

 ## Run the application
 Run the command "npm start" in the terminal to open the application on your localhost:3000.

+## Run backend
+Open a new terminal and cd into my-app/signupbackend using "cd my-app/signupbackend" and run the command "npm start".

+## Thats it the application should be running in your browser!

 ## Website
 Our website is deployed using Netlify and can be accessed [here](https://glittery-bienenstitch-06fdd7.netlify.app/)